What traits does a person have? Description of people's character: individual qualities and examples

 • Whether the employee is in the public interest.

-• How he compares his goals in social terms.
+• How does he compare his goals socially?

-• Is a person expected to move up the career ladder, career growth
+• Is the person expected to move up the career ladder, career growth?

-What adjectives describe a person?
+What adjectives characterize a person?
 Let's give examples of adjectives.
 So:

-• Adjectives of masculinity: dexterous, strong, strong, courageous.
+• Adjectives of masculinity: agile, strong, tough, brave.

 • Adjectives of ability: resourceful, attentive, intelligent, quick-witted

-• Adjectives of labor discipline: lazy, industrious, active, enterprising
+• Adjectives of labor discipline: lazy, hardworking, active, proactive

-• Personality adjectives: benevolent, decent, attentive, caring, hyperactive, materialistic, and so on.
+• Personality adjectives: friendly, decent, attentive, caring, hyperactive, mercantile, and so on.

-• Adjectives that characterize character accentuation: hysteroid type, hyperthymic, asthenoneurotic, psychasthenic, schizoid, and so on.
+• Adjectives that characterize the accentuation of character: hysteroid type, hyperthymic, asthenoneurotic, psychasthenic, schizoid, and so on.

 Qualities that characterize a person

 What characterizes a person as a person?
-Such qualities include, for example: business acumen, determination, perseverance in achieving goals, in finding a way out of any conflict situations, natural intelligence and delicacy, intuition, an adequate assessment of the situation.
+Such qualities include, for example: business acumen, dedication, perseverance in achieving goals, in finding a way out of any conflict situations, natural intelligence and delicacy, intuition, adequate assessment of the situation.

-The qualities that characterize a person must be used not only in a resume, interview or for a special characteristic, to move up the career ladder - words that define the qualities of a person are necessary for all of us.
-Because we are human and because we have a need for them.
-What are these words?
+Qualities that characterize a person must be used not only in a resume, interview, or for a special description, for career advancement - words that define personality qualities are necessary for all of us.
+Because we are people and because we have a need for them.
+What kind of words are these?
 Words are compliments, words that help to understand the essence of a person, his character, ambitions and temperament.
-Let's take a look at them.
-Features that characterize a person:
+Let's look at them.
+Traits that characterize a person:

-Here accentuations of the character of the personality may come up, by which one can understand the dominant character of the personality:
+Accentuations of a person’s character may be suitable here, by which one can understand the dominant character of a person:

-1. Hysteroid or demonstrative type.
-His features: egocentrism, selfishness, the need for recognition of actions and personal characteristics, a thirst for attention.
+1. Hysterical or demonstrative type.
+Its features: egocentrism, selfishness, the need for recognition of actions and personal characteristics, thirst for attention.

 2. Hyperthymic type.
 Its main features: sociability, mobility, independence.

-3. Asthenoneurotic type - anxiety, fatigue during communication, irritability
+3. Asthenoneurotic type – anxiety, fatigue when communicating, irritability

 4. Psychosthenic type - indecision, love of introspection, and endless reasoning

-5. Schizoid type - isolation, detachment from what is happening around, lack of sociability.
+5. Schizoid type - isolation, detachment from what is happening around, unsociability.

-6. Sensitive - timidity, shyness, resentment, sensitivity, impressionability.
+6. Sensitive - timidity, shyness, touchiness, sensitivity, impressionability.

-7. Epileptoid or excitable - dreary-evil mood.
-Low speed of thinking, emotional inertness, scrupulousness, conservatism.
+7. Epileptoid or excitable – sad and angry mood.
+Low speed of thinking, emotional inertia, scrupulousness, conservatism.

 8. Emotionally labile - constantly changing mood.